-Note 1.
-Click the icons showing a hand writing on the paper to view the readme files for each item.
-Click a computer icon to the right of an item to install an item (from top to the bottom) one at a time.
-After installing each item, you must reboot the system before proceeding with the next item on the list.
-The bottom icon with a CD on it allows you to view the entire contents of the CD.
+Note 1: Click the icons showing a hand writing on paper to view the readme files for each item.
+Click the computer icons to the right of these items to install each item (from top to the bottom) one at a time.
+After installing each item, you must re-boot the system before moving on to the next item on the list.
+The bottom icon with a CD on it allows you to view the entire contents

-Note 2.
-When making a storage driver diskette by booting into a Driver CD, please set the SATA Configuration to "Compatible Mode" and configure SATA as IDE in the BIOS Setup.
+Note 2: When making a storage driver diskette by booting into a Driver CD, please set the SATA Configuration to "Compatible Mode" and configure SATA as IDE in the BIOS Setup.
 After making the driver diskette, be sure to change the SATA settings back to your original settings.